 Snook are voracious feeders, and are especially fond of dead bait.
 Mullets are a favorite, as well as minnows, sardines, and herring.
 Fishing around the inlet?
 Make sure you bring a sturdy line with you – you’ll have to drop your bait around 15–20 feet deep and battle the current at the same time.

 Is the main aim of your adventure hooking some tasty table fare?
 The nearshore waters of Fort Pierce are calling, and they’re brimming with plenty of delicious Snapper and Grouper species.

 You’ll get to stay within state waters and plumb the wrecks and reefs for some impressive (and delicious!) bottom-dwellers.

 Red Snapper is perhaps the most famous Snapper family member you’ll encounter here, and for good reason.
 It’s a real delicacy, and can grow to impressive sizes!
 Because of this, it’s pretty irresistible, which means you’ll have to pay close attention to the opening season.
-Keep up to date with local news and make sure you plan your trip accordingly.
+Keep up to date with local news and the FWC website and make sure you plan your trip accordingly.

 It’s not the only Snapper species on offer in Fort Pierce, though.
 The reefs and wrecks here are also home to Mutton and Lane varieties, both of which put up an exciting fight and taste great.
 If you’re looking to introduce your kids to the magic of fishing for their supper, this is a great way to do it.
 You’ll be able to fill the boat and experience some first-class angling action, too.